unmeshjoshi/dataintegration/README.md

    - linux-image-extra-3.13.0-85-generic
    - apparmor
    - docker-engine
+  This will also create database called 'ecommerce' in Postgres.
+This will then be used to setup ecommerce schema and seed data.

   All these packages are required to compile avro-c, librdkafka and bottledwater.
   * The setup will also make neccessary changes to pg_hba.conf and postgresql.conf to allow replication.
   * It will then